sinedied/smoke/README.md

 request.

 #### Mock set
-You can optionally specify a mock set before the file extension by using a `.set-name` suffix after the file name.
+You can optionally specify a mock set before the file extension by using a `__set-name` suffix after the file name.

-For example `get_api#hello.error.json` will only be used if you start the server with the `error` set enabled:
+For example `get_api#hello__error.json` will only be used if you start the server with the `error` set enabled:
 `smoke --set error`.

 If you do not specify a mock set on your file name, it will be considered as the default mock for the specified route